Governor General Literary Awards announced: Joel Thomas Hynes wins top English fiction prize

 The winners of the 2017 Governor General's Literary Awards have been announced, with Joel Thomas Hynes of St. John's taking home the English fiction prize.

+"I don't consider myself that kind of writer, even," he said.
+"I've been making a go of it on the fringes of the arts for a long time.
+Even if I'm perceived to be successful in different fields, I still feel like I'm on the fringes and I'm very unconventional."

-The Canada Council for the Arts announced the winners Wednesday morning, picking 14 winning books out of 70 English and French finalists.
+The Canada Council for the Arts announced the winners Wednesday morning, picking 14 winning entries out of 70 English and French finalists.

+Hynes said when he got the call that he'd won, he assumed it was an administrative error.

+"I said, 'Are you sure?
+Just check your papers again.'
+She said, 'Oh, no, we're sure.
+It's all good.'
+So it took me a while to absorb it, process it, trying to figure out what it means to me as a writer, what it means to me professionally, and ultimately I'm under no illusions that it changes what the next book is.
+It doesn't make writing easier.

+"I don't know if it's a game-changer or if you go right back to the bottom rung and start clawing your way up again because I could very easily not get it right next time."

-The Governor General's Literary Awards have been handed out 81 years and are considered the most prestigious literary prizes in the country.
-Each winner recieves a $25,000 prize and the publisher gets $3,000 to go towards promotions.
-Non-winning finalists recieve $1,000.
+The Governor General's Literary Awards have been handed out for 81 years and are considered the most prestigious literary prizes in the country.
+Each winner receives a $25,000 prize and the publisher gets $3,000 to go towards promotions.
+Non-winning finalists get $1,000.

 Winners